 This is the laundry nook at the end of the hall as it looked when we bought the house.

-- The Varanda (said ironically with a fancy accent) -
+The Veranda (said ironically with a fancy accent)

-This space started out as a fishbowl-feeling sunroom full of old carpet.
-Nearly every sliding door was broken, so it sealed us off from the deck, and the glass doors were constantly fogging up to obscure the view.
+This area started out as a fishbowl-feeling sunroom full of old carpet.
+Nearly every sliding door was broken, so it sealed us off from the outside world, and the glass doors were constantly fogging up to obscure the view.

-We realized that opening it up to the deck would add a lot more function for our family (now there’s a shaded area with easy flow to the rest of the outdoor space), so we ripped up the old carpet and removed the old broken doors.
-We also lofted the ceiling and got some electrical work done, as well as installing a blue beadboard ceiling (plank by plank) and hanging two fans to keep cool and ward off mosquitoes.
-Our next step it to lay some outdoor-friendly tile and eventually furnishing the space to create a fun loungey area to hang out in like this.
-Maybe even with an outdoor fireplace someday…
+We realized that opening it up to this space to create a back porch of sorts would add a lot more function for our family (now there’s a shaded area with easy flow to the rest of the backyard), so we ripped up the old carpet and removed the old broken doors.
+We also lofted the ceiling as well as installing a blue beadboard ceiling, hanging two fans, and laying some outdoor-friendly tile.
+Then we got/made some outdoor furniture and hung some outdoor sconces for evening ambiance.